Home Buying

 ACT stamp duty exemptions and concessions

-• Homebuyer concessions.
-All property buyers in the ACT are eligible to apply for a stamp duty exemption or concession if the household income falls below the income threshold.
+• Homebuyer concessions: Eligible home buyers in the ACT can receive a full stamp duty exemption on if the property value is below $1,020,000.
+A partial concession is available for properties valued between $1,020,000 or more.
 You must also live in the property for at least one year, starting within 12 months after the date of completion.

-• Off-the-plan unit duty exemption: No conveyance duty is payable under an exemption for some transactions involving home buyers buying off the plan un-titled properties to live in.
+• Off-the-plan unit duty exemption: No conveyance duty is payable under an exemption for some transactions involving home buyers buying off the plan untitled properties to live in that are valued $1,020,000 or less.
+At least one buyer must live in the home continuously for at least one year, starting within 12 months of settlement.

-• Intergenerational rural transfers.
-Stamp duty exemptions may apply when transferring farmland to a yonder generation within the same family.
+• Intergenerational rural transfers: Stamp duty exemptions may apply when transferring farmland to a younger generation within the same family.

 To find out more information, check the ACT Government's website.